28 September 2017

 The Life and Death of King Edward plays out in seven sections: prefatory Inductions, five Acts, and an Epitaph.
 There are background notes before each section, a few footnotes, and a handful of black-and-white illustrations.
 It’s well organised.

 You know you’re in for a ride when the first thing you read in the first section is young Princess Elizabeth dropping F-bombs.
 The book is not profane, but this is a significant beginning, meant to knock you slightly off balance.
 It does.

 Bess swore like a sailor when she wasn’t on display.
 She may have learned a few of her more nautical oaths from me.
-Cecil’s face would go beetroot under his beard, and I would try to stifle my laughter.
+Burghley’s face would go beetroot under his beard, and I would try to stifle my giggles.

-Acts I through IV tell my story from the 1562 death of my father (the 16th Earl), through the Earl of Essex’s harebrained, disastrous rebellion in early 1601.
+Acts I through IV tell my story from the 1562 death of my father the 16th Earl through the Earl of Essex’s harebrained, disastrous uprising in early 1601.
 The characters speak in first-person modern English, beneath titled headings.
 Sometimes it’s soliloquy, sometimes dialogue.
 In one instance the narrator himself breaks into the conversation.